 I do want to point out that just jamming in more protein than needed won’t magically increase muscle growth; there is a limit to the rate at which muscle can be synthesized no matter how much protein you eat.
 You can’t force muscle growth to occur faster by eating more calories or more protein.
 Only anabolic steroids can have that effect.

 I’d also note, and this is discussed in The Protein Book, that once protein requirements have been met, eating more dietary energy (from carbohydrates or fats) actually has a greater impact on growth than just eating more protein.
 I bring this up as lifters often get so far on the protein bandwagon that they eat little else; growth is usually disappointing.

 Having talked about total protein requirements, I want to talk about a few related issues such as frequency, timing and type.
 Like the issue of meal frequency above, lifters often go a bit insane about protein frequency.
 Claims that your muscles will fall off if you don’t eat protein every 2.5 hours has people acting like obsessed maniacs but the truth is far different.

 The fact is that whole protein sources take a pretty long time to digest, they may still be releasing amino acids into the bloodstream 5-6 hours later.
-As I discuss in both The Protein Book and What are Good Sources of Protein – Speed of Digestion Part 1, the now famous Boirie study showed that casein protein was still digesting 8 hours later.
+As the now famous Boire study showed, casein protein was still digesting 8 hours after consumption.
 The idea that you have to eat protein every 2.5 hours just makes no sense.

 As an additional factor, there is actually some evidence that consuming protein too frequently could be detrimental for growth.
 Again, this is a topic I discuss in some detail in The Protein Book and while the data is preliminary, the idea does seem to be supported.
 I know this goes against long held ideas in bodybuilding nutrition but the research says what it says.